 2.12 The Council has adopted a number of documents to supplement Local Plan and Core Strategy policies.
 These documents are used as material planning considerations in deciding planning applications.
 Where there is a conflict between their content and that of a DPD, the DPD will take precedence.
-The main documents relevant to the development of the Marchmont farm site are as follows:
+The main documents relevant to the development of Marchmont Farm are as follows: